HealthIntersections/fhirserver/README.md

 Compiling
 ---------

+The code compiles under either Delphi (windows 32/64) or Lazarus/FPC (windows 32/64/Linux/OSX).

+Delphi:
-This is pascal code that (in principle) compiles under Delphi XE3+ (any edition, personal will do).
+  The code should in principle compiles under Delphi XE3+ (any edition, personal will do).
   Note that in practice, various subtle but breaking changes have been introduced to the runtime library (Streams, Indy) that mean that some fiddling with IFDEFs may be necessary.

-Support for Free Pascal(/Lazarus) would be good, and is in progress, but depends on future bug fixes in free pascal.
-Contributions are welcome
+10.3 and 10.4 are btoh expected to work

+FPC:
+  The code compiles using FPC 3.3.1 / Lazarus 2.1.0 (or more recent).
+The code depends on some recent bug fixes so older versions are probably not supported.

 The FhirServer depends on the following other GitHub repositories:
 * https://github.com/grahamegrieve/delphi-markdown
 * https://github.com/VSoftTechnologies/DUnitX
-* + TreeView + SynEdit for the GUI programs

 You need to get a copy of these and fix the paths for the markdown processor units in the .dprs.
 You also need to get a copy of the latest version of the Indy components, since the server